berrybn/GradWork/AOOPCookBook.md

 Unordered Sets
 An unordered_set is an unordered collection of zero or more unique data values of a particular type

+## Linked Lists
+A linked list is a data structure used to store a collection of elements in a linear order.
+Unlike arrays, which store elements in contiguous memory locations, linked lists consist of nodes that are connected through pointers.
+Each node contains two components:
+1. data - the value or information that the node holds
+2. pointer or ref - a reference to the next node in the sequence
+- singly linked lists - each node points to the next node in the list, and the last node points to nullptr.
+Motion in 1 direction from top to bottom.
+- doubly linked list - each node contains two pointers: one pointing to the next node and another pointing to the previous node.
+Motion in both directions top to bottom and bottom to top.
+- circular linked list - the last node points back to the first node, forming a circle -- can be implemented as a singly or doubly linked list.

 # 5 - Header Files/Custom Libraries
 ## Interfaces and Implementation